gknowles/dimcli/docs/README.md

 ## Environment Variable
 You can specify an environment variable that will have its contents prepended to the command line.
+This happens before response file expansion and any before actions.

 ~~~ cpp
 int main(int argc, char * argv[]) {